Keyboard shortcuts

 Strings

-A standard or regular string is represented by a pair of double quotes with any amount of text inside it.
+Represented by a pair of double quotes with any amount of (valid UTF-8) text inside it.

 greeting = "Hello, how are you?";